qtgeo1248/MKS22X-FinalProject/README.md

 :goat: I continued working on the submit button and made progress with keeping track of the letters.
 The chosen letters still appear chosen after submitting, but if I check it with the crossword method, that's a better way to check if the word the user has chosen is an actual word.
 ### 6/3/19
 :shoe: I worked on the other check methods which modified the Crossword whenever you checked if a word was part of the crossword, was already found, if it's a regular word, or if it's not a word at all.<br/>
+### 6/4/19
+:trollface: We did partner coding so that we were able to mix our two parts together (which were the crossword (which George did) and the user input on the soup (which Victoria did)).
+We created the levels, the checking of the words given a submitted word, the background images, and the ability to move on to the next level.
+We also fixed some errors which were caused by mixing the tow parts together.<br/>